zzhabib/project-persona/front-end/README.md

 - role page - basically build out a page so that we can get to a specific role and edit it , this might also involve adding a role id

-- connection page, need a page where we can edit connnection data

 both the above pages I think will work a little differently to the basic layout that we have for the hom, story, persona, and scene pages

-- the story page needs to get the mutations implemented, I think this is doable without changing the backend (although the connections are gonna be a little complicated)

-### Connections NTD

-- Adding is all done, need to integrate update and delete
-- will likely work on delete first

-#### Delete
-- There will be 3 ways to delete a connection (sorta)
-  - On the personaconnections list, you will be able to right click otherPersona name icon to delete all connections betwee the two personas
-  - on the connection card itself, the initiated and recieved halves will each have a bubble allowing the user to right click to delete the connection (or maybe just a delete and save for each side at the bottom)
-#### Update
-- need to implement a save button
-- this will really only affect description, so might be work integrating into the description bubble